yukkeechang/wrkbook-website/README.md

 # WrkBook Website
+## How to Run :money_with_wings: :money_with_wings: Strip :money_with_wings: :money_with_wings: With Meteor
+1. In settings-development.json replace `APIKEY` with the actual public and private key associated with strip.
+2. Run `meteor --settings settings-development.json`
+3. :fearful:
+4. :sob:
+### Ignore things below (Not updated)
 <ul>
   <li>client</li>
   Where meteor builds and serves the product from.
 No code written by us.
   <ul>
     <li>main.html</li>
     Starting point for the app.
 What meteor looks at when building it.
     <li>main.js</li>
     Not applicable to us.
 For any javascript you want on the client side that isn't in the React.
 Importing the app is      the starting point of the app
     <li>styles.css</li>